1. Become an upstander not a bystander

 Embracing diversity is a continuing process, one that requires honesty, cooperation and meaningful conversations.
 At Lansing Community College, we understand our journey toward inclusion and equity begins with an examination of how we relate to one another, and a commitment to engage the work necessary for meaningful progress.

-To facilitate conversations and initiatives that will combat racism and hate speech in our college community, the Office of Diversity and Inclusion has partnered with the Office of Public Safety to create We're Better than THAT, a comprehensive campaign to combat institutional bias and racism.
+To facilitate conversations and initiatives that will combat racism and hate speech in our college community, the Office of Diversity and Inclusion has partnered with the LCC Police Department to create We're Better than THAT, a comprehensive campaign to combat institutional bias and racism.
 We're Better than THAT will provide LCC's law enforcement professionals, students, faculty and staff with approaches to difficult conversations on prescient topics, and strategies to stop hate speech and racism in our community.
 With We're Better than THAT, LCC announces racism and hate speech have no place here, and that LCC is a community whose members are equally valued and respected.

 We're Better Than THAT Initiative: